-Disclosing to the DVLA/DVA without consent
+Disclosing to the DVLA without consent

-- 38. If the criteria in paragraph 25 apply, and you are not able to seek consent from your patient, you should notify the DVLA/DVA if you believe that a patient will continue to drive despite advice not to do so. - 39.
-In disclosing information to the DVLA/DVA you should: - a. first, inform the patient that you intend to notify the DVLA/ DVA and you have a duty to cooperate fully with the DVLA/DVA and provide all relevant information as requested; - notify the DVLA/DVA (current contact details are set out below) and provide all relevant information that is requested; - c. consider whether you need to notify other healthcare professionals, such as the patient's GP, if possible; and - d. keep a clear record of your actions and any advice given.
-For more information, please refer to Standard 8 of the Standards of Practice (Standard 7 in the Standards for Optical Students). - 40.
-The DVLA/DVA make the ultimate decision of whether to revoke a driving licence and may make further enquiries and/or require further assessments to establish whether the patient's licence should be revoked.
+35. If, in your professional judgement, a patient either will not or cannot notify the DVLA/DVA themselves, you should consider notifying the DVLA/DVA if there is a concern for the safety of the patient and wider public.

+36. In disclosing information to the DVLA/DVA you should:

+you have a duty to cooperate fully with the DVLA/DVA and provide all relevant information as requested;

+b.
+Notify the DVLA/DVA using the contact details set out below and provide all relevant information that is requested;

+c.
+Notify the patient's GP; and

+d.
+Keep a clear record of your actions and any advice given.
+For more information, please refer to

+Standard 8 of the Standards of Practice (Standard 7 in the Standards for Optical Students).